-This may be magnified if one partner is unwilling (or afraid) to talk about problems within the relationship.
-Sometimes working with a professional who is nonjudgmental can help couples open up and learn new ways to communicate to try to improve their relationships.
-These professionals can provide information or specific suggestions to help you cope with problems associated with prostate cancer, and validate that what you are feeling is okay.
+Sometimes working with a professional who is nonjudgmental can help couples open up and learn new ways to communicate to try to improve their relationship.

-What is a sex therapist?
+What's a sex therapist?

 He adds: “Sex therapists understand the unique dynamics of male sexuality and how the loss of a prostate gland can contribute to sexual concerns.
 For many men, prostate surgery has often led to erectile dysfunction.
 Sex therapists can help couples work in creative ways in their sexual relationship to maintain and recreate ways of being physically intimate.”

 ASSECT also provides accreditation for sexuality educators (teachers and

 What is a sexologist?

-"In the process of shutting down, that whole intimacy is gone.
-We associate touching with sex; you can be touched, and it isn’t going to go through to the step to orgasm.
-So it’s important that people look at the sensual component and it needs to be there,” adds Dr. Gertz.
+"In the process of shutting down, that whole intimacy is gone," he adds.
+"We associate touching with sex.
+You can be touched and it isn’t going to go through to the step to orgasm.
+So it’s important that people look at the sensual component and it needs to be there.”

 To become AASECT accredited, professionals must have:

 How can I find a certified professional?

-Will insurance cover this?
+Will insurance cover it?

-If you meet with a professional who is a licensed therapist (family marriage therapist) or a psychologist or a physician, if it’s covered it’s usually billed under some different category other than something directly related to sexual therapy.
+If you meet with a professional who is a licensed therapist (family marriage therapist) or a psychologist or a physician, if it is covered it is usually billed under a category other than something directly related to sexual therapy.